virgilvox/octoblu_tutorials/AllSeenHackathon/OctoPi.md

 For detailed documentation goto the [Alljoyn npm Github repo](https://github.com/octoblu/alljoyn).

+IMPORTANT: Before doing the following you'll need to set up Gateblu on your laptop https://github.com/octoblu/gateblu

 1. Run npm install skynet-alljoyn on the gateway
 2. Connect your web browser the car's meshblu instance: